Difference Between Efficacy and Effectiveness

 Effectiveness is a testing parameter used to test a test subject’s performance, like a new drug or a method of interrogation.

-It is usually performed after the efficacy tests as the results obtained from the tests of effectiveness are compared with the existing data obtained from the efficacy tests.
+It is performed after the efficacy tests as the results obtained from the tests of effectiveness are compared with the existing data obtained from the efficacy tests.

 Effectiveness can be defined as the capability of the test subject to produce satisfactory results under “real-life” or practical conditions.